-Materials: Field instructors are provided with web-based field instruction materials (such as the Field Instruction Manual: http://ssw.umich.edu/programs/msw/ofi/fieldInstructionManual.pdf) that include information, guidelines, and policies related to the field instruction program and curriculum.
-The OFI web site is also an excellent resource: http://ssw.umich.edu/programs/msw/ofi/)
+Materials: Field instructors are provided with web-based field instruction materials that include information, guidelines, and policies related to the field instruction program and curriculum.
+The OFI web site is also an excellent resource.

 M-Cards: Field instructors are eligible for M-Cards, which are a University-sponsored benefit that entitles "active" (currently hosting a student in the current academic year) field instructors benefits that include discounts on some University-sponsored events, various bookstore discounts, public transportation discounts, etc. Field instructors are also eligible for on-site privileges from the campus libraries using their M-Card.
-The application for these cards is available in the Office of Field Instruction (ssw.ofi@umich.edu).
+The application for these cards is available by contacting the Office of Field Instruction (ssw.ofi@umich.edu)